redis/redis-doc/topics/sentinel.md

 For a Sentinel to sense to be the **Objective Leader**, that is, the Sentinel that should start the failove process, the following conditions are needed.

 * It thinks it is the subjective leader itself.
-* It receives acknowledges from other Sentinels about the fact it is the leader: at least 50% plus one of all the Sentinels that were able to reply to the `SENTINEL is-master-down-by-addr` request shoudl agree it is the leader, and additionally we need a total level of agreement at least equal to the configured quorum of the master instance that we are going to failover.
+* It receives acknowledges from other Sentinels about the fact it is the leader: at least 50% plus one of all the Sentinels that were able to reply to the `SENTINEL is-master-down-by-addr` request should agree it is the leader, and additionally we need a total level of agreement at least equal to the configured quorum of the master instance that we are going to failover.

 Once a Sentinel things it is the Leader, the failover starts, but there is always a delay of five seconds plus an additional random delay.
 This is an additional layer of protection because if during this period we see another instance turning a slave into a master, we detect it as another instance staring the failover and turn ourselves into an observer instead.
+This is just a redundancy layer and should in theory never happen.

 **Sentinel Rule #11**: A **Good Slave** is a slave with the following requirements:
 * It is not in SDOWN nor in ODOWN condition.